Between the Devil and the Deep Blue Sea (novel): Reception

-The critical reception for the book has been very positive.
-The book received starred reviews from School Library Journal, VOYA, and Booklist.
-The School Library Journal reviewer wrote "Tucholke's gothic tone, plot, and setting, complete with a deteriorating estate full of dark family secrets, is reminiscent of Daphne du Maurier or YA fare such as Kami Garcia's and Margaret Stohl's Beautiful Creatures."
+The book's reception has been generally positive, including starred reviews from School Library Journal, VOYA, and Booklist.
+Serra of School Library Journal wrote, "Tucholke's gothic tone, plot, and setting, complete with a deteriorating estate full of dark family secrets, is reminiscent of Daphne du Maurier or YA fare such as Kami Garcia's and Margaret Stohl's Beautiful Creatures."
 Booklist said of the book, "Tucholke paints this moody, gothic romance with a languid brush.
 Moments of horror nestle against warm, dreamy kisses."
 Publishers Weekly wrote of the novel, "Tucholke luxuriates in the details of small-town life, including her characters' gourmand tendencies and their quick-witted interactions, in a chilling supernatural exploration of free will and reality's fluidity."

 Between the Devil and the Deep Blue Sea was nominated by YALSA for a Teens Top Ten Award for books published in 2013.
 The book was also a 2015 Kentucky Blue Grass Award nominee, an Honorable Mention in the Westchester Fiction Awards, and a runner up in the 2013 YABC Choice Awards' Best Teen Horror/Thriller category.